jeroenrnl/zoph/UPGRADE.md

 Copy files
 ----------
 Copy the contents of the php directory, including all subdirs, into your webroot and copy the lang directory into the webroot as well.
-You should make a backup copy of config.inc.php to prevent overwriting it.

-     cp config.inc.php config.local.php
      cp -a php/* /var/www/html/zoph
      cp -a lang /var/www/html/zoph

 Database changes
 ----------------
-* Execute zoph-update-0.10.sql:
+* Execute zoph-update-0.9.1.sql:

-    mysql -u zoph_admin -p zoph < sql/zoph_update-0.10.sql
+    mysql -u zoph_admin -p zoph < sql/zoph_update-0.9.1.sql

 Changes this script makes: